 Kent, J.C PhD et al (2005) Volume and Frequency of Breastfeedings and Fat Content of Breast Milk Throughout the Day

-The methodology of sleep training programs, whether it’s Cry-It-Out at the most extreme end of the spectrum or the allegedly “gentle” sleep training approaches such as Sleep Lady Shuffle, all have one fundamental flaw: they give you step-by-step instructions on how to “teach” your baby to sleep (as if they couldn’t possibly do it without you showing them how – not like sleep is biologically programmed into our systems or anything 🙄) and assume that it will work for all babies, no matter their genetics or unique sleep needs.
+The methodology of sleep training programs, whether it’s Cry-It-Out at the most extreme end of the spectrum or the allegedly “gentle” sleep training approaches such as Sleep Lady Shuffle, all have one fundamental flaw: they give you step-by-step instructions on how to “teach” your baby to sleep (as if they couldn’t possibly do it without you showing them how!) and assume that it will work for all babies, no matter their genetics or unique sleep needs.
 If it doesn’t, you probably did it wrong and need to try harder.

-Because you’re taking the decision to override and ignore your baby’s needs (the ones they’re waking up to have fulfilled), there is no room for responsiveness to an individual baby’s response to these methods – you just have to keep ploughing through the system and keep going until your baby either gives up or you lose your mind.
+Because you’re taking the decision to override and ignore your baby’s needs (the ones they’re waking up to have fulfilled), there is no room for responsiveness to an individual baby’s response to these methods.
+You just have to plough through the system and keep going until your baby either gives up or you lose your mind.

 But what if you’re try the Shush/Pat method, which tells you to “reassure” your baby by shushing and patting them (but not picking them up) and your baby is crying their eyes out because actually what they need is for you to cuddle or nurse them (both very reasonable requests for a small baby to make)?

-Sleep training methodology and culture tells you to just leave your baby there, shushing and patting away despite the fact they are clearly communicating to them that they need something else, because otherwise the dreaded monster called BAD HABITS might break into your home and start rocking, breastfeeding and cuddling your baby straight to hell and back.
+Sleep training methodology and culture tells you to just leave your baby there, shushing and patting away despite the fact they are clearly communicating to them that they need something else.
+Otherwise the dreaded monster called BAD HABITS might break into your home and start rocking, breastfeeding and cuddling your baby straight to Hell and back.

 This is what makes even so-called “gentle” methods of sleep training not at all gentle or ethical: they are instructing you to be unresponsive to your individual baby’s needs and prioritise the hallowed system methodology over the relationship between you and your unique child.
 Instead, you could just pick up your lovely sweet baby and follow your and their primal, biological instincts to hold and be held.